 For example: Your spenddown is $100.
 You have a doctor bill for $50 and a hospital bill for $1,000 on the same day.
 You will owe only the $50 doctor bill and $50 of the hospital bill.
 The hospital will bill HFS for the rest.

 What if my doctor will not take the medical card?

 Make sure whoever gives you medical care or supplies accepts payment from HFS Medical Programs and knows that you are covered before they treat you.
 Medical providers do not have to accept the medical card.
 You can call Illinois Health Connect at 1-877-912-1999 for help to find a doctor.

-After your case has been in enrolled spenddown status for six months, it will be reviewed each month to see if you have met your spenddown in one of the last three months.
+After your case has been in enrolled spenddown status for six months, it will be reviewed each month to see if you have met your spenddown in one of the last six months.
 If not, your case will be cancelled.
 If your case is cancelled for this reason, you will receive a notice in the mail with an application.
 If you need HFS Medical Programs in the future, you must reapply.

 What if I do not agree with something DHS or HFS does?

 If you think DHS or HFS has not followed these rules, you can file an appeal.
 For example, you can appeal if you think DHS or HFS is taking too long to make a decision about your medical benefits or made the wrong decision about the things listed below:

 If you disagree with any notice you get from DHS or HFS, you must appeal within 60 days after the date of that written notice.
 If you disagree with something that you did not get a notice about, you can file an appeal at any time.

 How to appeal